bbc/sqs-consumer/README.md

   console.log(err.message);
 });

+app.on('processing_error', (err) => {
+  console.log(err.message);
+});

 app.start();
 ```

 * The queue is polled continuously for messages using [long polling](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).
-* Messages are deleted from the queue once `done()` is called.
+* Messages are deleted from the queue once the handler function has completed successfully.
-* Calling `done(err)` with an error object will cause the message to be left on the queue.
+* Throwing an error (or rejecting) from the handler function will cause the message to be left on the queue.
 An [SQS redrive policy](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) can be used to move messages that cannot be processed to a dead letter queue.
 * By default messages are processed one at a time – a new message won't be received until the first one has been processed.
 To process messages in parallel, use the `batchSize` option [detailed below](#options).

 ### Credentials